 The framework for the regulation of most drugs, also called controlled substances, is set out in the Uniform Controlled Substances Act.
 In addition, other Nebraska State laws establish penalties for various drug-related offenses as summarized below.
+Nebraska laws are available at http://nebraskalegislature.gov/laws.
 Charts 1 and 2 summarize the sanctions under Nebraska law for possession or distribution of various drugs.